python/psf-docs/_docs/faq.rst

 What is the relationship between PyCon US and the PSF?
 ======================================================

+The PSF funds, backs and takes on the risk for PyCon US (or PyCon North America if you will, since it will be in Montreal Canada in 2014/2015).
+This means that it is the one conference the PSF has an officer assigned to, controls the budget of and provides oversight of.

+See also:
+  * `PyCon - Everybody Pays`_

 Has the PSF donated to causes outside of Python?
 To other languages ?
 =====================================================================